How Big Do Dachshunds Get? Size & Growth Guide

 Veterinary Care Schedule for Dachshunds

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Dachshund.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings